rahmatnazali/rahmatnazali.github.io/_posts/2016-07-15-why-is-it-called-a-cookie.markdown

 The king may not remember this man's name, but the king remember his cookies 🙂

-In a real life, a server is serving hundreds of different clients, each with their own device.
+In a real life, a server is serving hundreds of different clients, each of them having different needs.
-The server would not know who is who.
-That's why each of us would also provide a cookie when hitting an endpoint.
+The server would not know who is who, so at some point (let's say, after logging in) it will generate a unique string and give it to the client.
+This is a cookie.
+The client would then save that unique string inside their browser, and provide it along the request of future web features.
+Due to how common this style is, it is handled automatically by majority the browsers, so plain user wouldn't recognize when the exchange is happening.

-With the cookie, the server doesn't really need to know well what's your name or more detailed personal information, but can understand what you likely want by looking at your supplied cookies.
+With cookie, the server doesn't really need to know well what's your name or more detailed personal information of yours, but it can understand what you likely want by looking from it.

-Now try deleting all the cookies on your web browser 🙂
+Now, try deleting all the cookies on your web browser 🙂